Virginia Restoration of Driving Privileges Lawyer

 Experienced Lawyers who Represent Clients with Petitions to Restore Driving

-Riley & Wells Attorneys-At-Law is an established central Virginia law firm with over 45 years of combined experience.
+Riley & Wells Attorneys-At-Law is an established central Virginia law firm with over 60 years of combined experience.
 We successfully represent clients whose driving privileges have been revoked and need to petition a Virginia Circuit Court to restore their privileges.
-Such petitions must be filed with the Circuit Court of your residence but can be filed in any Circuit Court for non-residents.
 In some cases, the petitioner has moved to another state and they need to clear up their Virginia status in the National Driver Registry.

 Revoked Driver’s License Attorney will Petition the Circuit Court